MicrosoftDocs/power-platform/power-platform/admin/audit-data-azure-synapse-link.md

 ### Use Serverless SQL to create reports

 1. Sign in to Power Apps and select the environment you want.
-1. In Click on the Go to Azure Synapse Analytics workspace action.
+1. In Click on the Go to Azure Synapse Analytics workspace action. <!-- Checking with PM of what this means-->

 ### Using Power BI Desktop